mekas/mb1313600022/README.md

 Reason: Complete REST endpoint & WebVIew source & information.

+Reply: I will use shoes-news API, Thats my own api and this is link of my website https://sepatu.left-store.biz/

 ### 1313618013 (Zaidan Pratama) Accepted
 I want to make an application for people to scan the url so that they know the url is safe or not and the app also provides top recents phising links